-AIRBUS DS Spain was awarded with the contract to manufacture and integrate the satellite platform, the integration of the scientific instrument, the realization of the satellite functional and environmental campaigns, the launch campaign and the LEOP (lunch and early operation phase) and IOC (in orbit commissioning) phases.
-The platform is based on heritage from AS250, which is a compact, high performance and flight proven design.
+AIRBUS DS Spain was awarded with the contract to manufacture and integrate the satellite platform, the integration of the scientific instrument, the realization of the satellite functional and environmental campaigns, the launch campaign and the LEOP and IOC phases.
+The platform is based on heritage from the AS250, which is a compact, high performance and flight proven design.